Shakour-Data/ProjectManagement/Docs/SystemDesign/06_system_design_document.md

 The system is a modular, Python-based application integrating with GitHub and VS Code.
 It consists of backend services, a VS Code extension, and automation workflows.

 ### 2.2 Components
-- Backend API: Flask-based RESTful services handling core logic and GitHub integration.
+- Backend API: FastAPI-based RESTful services handling core logic and GitHub integration.
 - VS Code Extension: Provides chat interface and user interaction.
 - Automation Workflows: GitHub Actions for CI/CD, notifications, and scheduled tasks.
 - Data Storage: Local files and GitHub repositories.